What to Do When There’s Water Damage, Mold, & Mildew

 By the time the leak is discovered, mold has often already begun to grow.
 Some common signs of undetected water damage and mold growth from pipe leaks are:

-A mold inspector can perform mold testing with both air quality tests and surface sampling to verify the presence of mold in a structure.
-These tests will help determine the species and quantity of mold present so the remediation process used will be as thorough and effective as possible.
+A mold inspector can perform mold testing with both indoor air quality tests and surface sampling to verify the presence of mold in a structure.
+These tests will help determine the species and quantity present so the mold remediation process used will be as thorough and effective as possible.

 F. Other Ways Water Damage Mold Can Form